NoelGamer/dlss5-opengl-bridge/README.md

 | `reset_every` | 0 | `1` discards temporal history every frame.
 Diagnostic only. |
 | `verbose` | 0 | Extra per-frame logging. |

-### The four settings that need a restart

-`source` and the three `mv_*` names are read once, when the add-on loads.
-They decide whether `wglGetProcAddress` is hooked, and a game resolves its OpenGL entry points during startup — a wrapper handed out after that would never be called.
-Everything else in the file is live.

-With the defaults (`source = 0`, no matrix uniform named) `wglGetProcAddress` is **not hooked at all**, and the add-on hands the game nothing.
-That is the smallest possible footprint and the state to start from.

 ### Which `source` to use

 `source = 0` is the default because it always works.
 Its cost is that the